axiom-data-science/portal-docs/DataCatalog.rst

 #.
 Click the name of the data file of interest to download it to your computer.
 #.
 Click on the "Metadata" icon to the right of the data resource title to view the associated metadata.

-For more information about publishing data to the portal from the Research Workspace read [here](https://workspace.aoos.org/help/PublishingData.html).
+For more information about publishing data to the portal from the Research Workspace read _'here <https://workspace.aoos.org/help/PublishingData.html>'_.

 *This feature is under development.
 Check back soon for updates.*